alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2013-01 to Present: MediaSmart Mobile

-Since the beginning of 2013 I work full time for [MediaSmart Mobile](http://mediasmart.es/).
+Since the beginning of 2013 I work full time for [MediaSmart Mobile](http://mediasmart.es/), a mobile adtech company.
 Before I joined the company was facing a major scalability challenge and I could not reject the offer.
-In fact we have grown from processing two thousand requests per second to more than 300 thousand in little more than three years.
+In fact we have grown from processing two thousand requests per second to more than 400 thousand in little more than three years.
+Yes, that is right:
+every 2.5 seconds we process a million requests, decide which ones are useful for our customers and respond to all of them.

 I work with a great team and we are doing great things together, successfully competing at an international level.